hahaha98757/zombies-addon/docs/en_US/README.md

 - Saved records can be used in Zombies Utils, and vice versa.

 #### Config
-- Toggle Recorder: Enable or disable Recorder.
+- Enable Recorder: Enable or disable Recorder.
 - Default Category: Category to use when not specified using the command.
 Must not contain '/' or '\'.
 - PB Notice: Notifies when a new personal best or best segment is achieved.

 #### Commands
-- recorder category [Category]: Check or set the current category.
+- recorder category \[Category]: Check or set the current category.
 Must not contain '/' or '\'.

 ----
 ### Text Macro